What is the National Heritage Monument?

 How long should I plan for my visit?

 Depends on you.
 If you read all the information panels that accompany the statues, probably around 3-4 hours, but if you walk through to get a general idea of the people being honoured about 1-2 hours.
 We suggest you spend a whole morning or afternoon here, to get the most out of your visit.

 What should I take?

-There are also facilities at Maropeng where you can purchase refreshments and food and there are some outdoor exhibitions were you can purchase items.
+There are also facilities alongside the attraction at Canal Walk Mall where you can purchase refreshments and food.
 Most importantly, don’t forget your camera.

 Are there toilets on site?

-Yes, there are, they are a short walk from the Long March to Freedom, they are based at the Maropeng market place.
+Yes, there are, they are a short distance from the procession.

 Is it universally accessible?